Dysfibrinogenemia

 Prognosis

-A multicenter study of 101 patients with congenital dysfibrinogenemia found that, over a mean 8.8 year follow-up period after diagnosis, the incidence of major bleeding and of thrombotic events was 2.5 and 18.7 per 1000 patient-years, respectively.
+A multicenter study of 101 patients with congenital dysfibrinogenemia found that, over a mean 8.8-year follow-up period after diagnosis, the incidences of major bleeding and of thrombotic events were 2.5 and 18.7 per 1000 patient-years, respectively.
 By age 50 years, those cumulative incidences were estimated at 19.2% and 30.1%.
-In addition, of 111 pregnancies identified, the incidence of spontaneous abortions and postpartum hemorrhage were 19.8% and 21.4%, respectively.
-Abnormal bleeding was a complication in nine of 137 surgical procedures analyzed.[7]
+In addition, of 111 pregnancies identified, the incidences of spontaneous abortion and postpartum hemorrhage were 19.8% and 21.4%, respectively.
+Abnormal bleeding was a complication in nine of 137 surgical procedures analyzed.[9]

 History